oracle-livelabs/analytics-ai/ce-genai-ocw24/LAB1-provision-open-search-cluster/provision-open-search.md

 5. Select Terraform version 1.2.x.

-6. If you're using OCI Identity Domain for authentication, in the Consele, navigate to the domain section and copy the domain URL.
+6. If you're using OCI Identity Domain for authentication, in the Console, navigate to the domain section and copy the domain URL.
    For example, https://idcs-xxx.identity.oraclecloud.com:443

    <img width="492" alt="image" src="https://github.com/user-attachments/assets/9e404811-8d94-4206-ad77-0eb7707c0988">